Venkatadri-Ch/Chukka-Venkatadri/README.md

 Postgraduate in Cyber Security (MSc) and undergraduated in forensic science(BSc) with practical experience in a wide range of security tools and technologies.
-Skilled in threat detection,threat intelligence,SIEM,EDR,Log analysis,digital forensics,python,vulnerability assessment.
+Skilled in threat detection,threat intelligence,SIEM,SOAR,EDR,Log analysis,digital forensics,python,vulnerability assessment.
 Strong understanding of cybersecurity principles, network security, cyber law and penetration testing.
 Eager to apply technical skills and analytical thinking in a professional cybersecurity environment.

 ## Objective 🚀